nesquena/rabl/README.md

 and run `bundle install` to install the dependency.

-If you are using Rails 2.X or Padrino, RABL works out of the box.
+If you are using Rails 2.X or Padrino, RABL works without configuration.
 With Sinatra, or any other tilt-based framework, simply register:

     Rabl.register!

-and RABL will be initialized.
+and RABL will be initialized and ready for use.

 ## Usage ##

 ### Object Assignment ###

-To declare the data object to use in the template:
+To declare the data object for use in the template:

      # app/views/users/show.json.rabl
      object @user